 Nowadays, there are approximately 4.76 billion social media users around the world1.
 Consequently, the use of social media has become a daily part of our routine, we consume, generate, and share various content.
-Despite the efforts of social media platforms to monitor and regulate the content, there are still cases where certain users promote the presence of offensive and/or abusive content.
+Despite the efforts of social media platforms to monitor and regulate the content there still arise cases where certain users promote the presence of offensive and/or abusive content.
 The Hate Speech (HS) phenomenon can be described as "any kind of communication in speech, writing or behavior, that attacks or uses pejorative or discriminatory language with reference to a person or a group on the basis of who they are, in other words, based on their religion, ethnicity, nationality, race, color, descent, gender or other identity factors" [58].
 In order to detect and regulate the presence of HS in social media, efforts in the computer science field have been increasing by developing automatic methods focused on the HS detection task.
 These methods aim to take advantage of features extracted from the published available content (e.g., text, images, audio, etc.) [46].
 Thus, it became usual to use these features to train classifiers that determine if the analyzed content should be classified as hate speech content or not.

 Despite the good performance of existent automatic methods for the hate speech detection task, it is noteworthy a lack of research for languages other than English as well as methods aimed at analyzing complex content (e.g. videos).
 To begin with, the lack of available resources different from English for the task is noticeable.
 Considering the creation and use of resources different from English suggests challenges like the scarcity of resources availability and language-based implications related to language structure, context, and/or culture.
-As far as we know, no previous works address Mexican Spanish video content.
-Thus, the richness of idioms, and building a dataset from scratch are challenges that must also be considered.
-On the other hand, most social media involves complex content that includes images and/or videos.
-Then the analysis and use of two or more modalities should be considered to represent that content by taking advantage of the information that each modality could provide.
-The adaptation of automatic methods to a multimodal approach that is capable of representing the interaction between modalities and using that information to perform competitively on the hate speech detection task is a noticeable necessity.
-Certainly, this implies other derived challenges like modality fusion and representation. temporality alignment, or resource availability.
+As far as we know there are no previous works that address Mexican Spanish video content.
+Thus, the richness of idioms, and building a dataset from scratch are challenges that must be also considered.
+On the other hand, most social content involves complex content, implying the combination of two or more modalities, it is noticeable the necessity to adapt automatic methods that successfully represent the relationship between modalities and use the information to perform competitively on the hate speech detection task.
+Certainly, this implies other types of challenges like modality fusion and representation, temporality alignment, or resource availability.